oceanprotocol/ocean.py/README.md

 pip install wheel
 pip install ocean-lib
 ```
-⚠️ For Mac users, if you encounter an issue with "Unsupported Architecture", see [this issue](https://github.com/oceanprotocol/ocean.py/issues/486) for an explanation and run the installation command with ARCHFLAGS set, like so:

-`ARCHFLAGS="-arch x86_64" pip install ocean-lib`
+⚠️ For Mac users, if you encounter an issue with "Unsupported Architecture" , then run the installation command with ARCHFLAGS set: `ARCHFLAGS="-arch x86_64" pip install ocean-lib`. [[Details](https://github.com/oceanprotocol/ocean.py/issues/486).]

 ## 🏄 Quickstart